Uche Ibemere's Life in Lagos

 Your latest series ‘Life in Lagos’ was created during the Lockdown in 2020, how did you find the creative process, and how did it differ to taking photographs before the pandemic?

 I suffer from bronchitis, so I usually have breathing problems and so a lot of pressure came with the lockdowns.
 Unfortunately, I couldn’t really go out and document the happenings of the time.
 You know, essential workers, people with their masks on, and everything else.
-Twenty years from now, our kids will want to know what it was like for us going through Covid times.
+Twenty years from now, our kids will want to know what it was like for us going through the pandemic.

 My photographer friends were all out on the road doing so many things, whilst I was alone at home.
 So, I got really curious.
 I started to notice how closely knit our community was.
 I really experienced the power of community, and how people went ahead with their daily lives throughout it all in spite of everything.